SAP-samples/btp-cap-genai-semantic-search/docs/tutorial/5-Validation and Testing.md

 After confirming that the backend is functioning and test data has been created you can test the interaction with the UI.

+> ℹ️ **Note**
+> After executing 'npm run watch', the URL http://localhost:8080/index.html will be opened in the browser.
+Change the port manually to '5000' to avoid an authorization error.

 1. Access the application through the URL

 ```url